Audience

 Contact properties

 Every contact has four default propertiesemail, first_name, last_name, and unsubscribed.
-You can also define custom properties on an audience to store additional information (for example company_name or plan) and use those values to personalize campaigns.
+You can also register custom properties to store additional information (for example company_name or plan) and use those values to personalize campaigns.
+Properties are registered once per account with POST /contact-properties — there is no per-audience registry, so a registered key is valid for every contact in every audience.

 Set custom values by passing a properties map when you create or update a contact: